vashnavichauhan1825/vaspacxzilla-ecom/README.md

 From **Products** Page

-- filter the products based on your preference.
-StormPoint gives filter options for
+- filter the products based on your preference. vaspacxzilla gives filter options for

   - filter by Category
   - Sort by Price